cen4010-s2021-g04/M1/README.md

-# Instruction:
-This is a team project.
-Each team submits one document to Canvas

-This document is the first milestone in your term-long project.
-You will propose a term project that will be developed and deployed over the course.
-Your team decides on the specific theme and features of your project, or you can work on the project that I have proposed for you (see Project Description on Canvas).
-If you choose your own project, please have instructor’s approval before proceeding.

-Your term project proposal and description should include at least the following sections, based on which you can add more sections when you see fit.
 # 1.Executive Summary
-## A short description of the final project and its key advantages, novelty, and values, up to 1 page.
-Make it an executive summary -- think of answering the question of why you develop this project and target at what market sectors.
-Assign a product name to your project.
-This executive summary should be readable to a general audience who is not a computer science specialist.
-The executive summary is also used to advertise and promote your project.

 **Given the current times, we wanted to create an app that will help people feel connected even during these socially distanced times.
 Calendar Connect is a personalized web app that can be tailored to the needs of each individual user.**